mjfrigaard/sharing-your-work/manuscript/00intro.md

 ### Language and style guide

-We use the plural 'we' throughout the book based on the [excellent advice](http://www.econ.uiuc.edu/~econ508/Papers/mathwriting.pdf) from Donald Knuth, Tracy Larabee, and Paul Roberts, "*think of a dialog between author and reader.*."
+We use the plural '*we*' throughout the book based on the [excellent advice](http://www.econ.uiuc.edu/~econ508/Papers/mathwriting.pdf) from Donald Knuth, Tracy Larabee, and Paul Roberts, "*think of a dialog between author and reader.*"

 As with most written works, the topics in this book are the result of many conversations, emails, comment threads, and communications that could not have happened in isolation.
 We want to thank everyone who's contributed to these ideas over the years.